philips-software/ius-libiuf/README.md

 ##  5. <a name='ContactGettinghelp'></a>Contact / Getting help

 Need help or want to get in touch with us?
-Sent an e-mail to al_libiuf@natlab.research.philips.com
+Sent an e-mail to al_libiuf@natlab.research.philips.com.

 ##  6. <a name='License'></a>License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md)file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ##  7. <a name='Creditsandreferences'></a>Credits and references